Chart Color Schemes

 Farrer is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Farrer, as recorded in the latest Census, 73.5% of dwellings were houses with the remaining 26.5% being semi-detached homes, apartments, or other types of dwellings.
-This compares to the Australian Capital Territory's (ACT) figures of 58.4% houses and 41.7% other dwellings.
-Home ownership in Farrer stood at 41.1%, with mortgaged dwellings making up 40.6% and rented dwellings comprising 18.3%.
-The median monthly mortgage repayment in the area was $2,600, higher than the ACT average of $2,167.
-The median weekly rent in Farrer was $450, compared to the ACT's $440.
+In Farrer, as per the latest Census evaluation, 73.5% of dwellings were houses with the remaining 26.5% comprising semi-detached homes, apartments, and other types.
+This contrasts with the Australian Capital Territory's (ACT) figures of 58.4% houses and 41.7% other dwellings.
+Home ownership in Farrer stood at 41.1%, with mortgaged properties making up 40.6% and rented dwellings accounting for 18.3%.
+The median monthly mortgage repayment in the area was $2,600, exceeding the ACT average of $2,167.
+The median weekly rent in Farrer was recorded at $450, compared to the ACT's $440.
 Nationally, Farrer's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing